 A rich and isolated region, El Catacumbo is located near the border with Venezuela.
-Different groups fighting over its gold, its oil, and more recently its narcotic plantations have exploited it over the years, provoking all sorts of massacres, displacement, and migrations amongst its native populations.
-For an extended period of time, Nohemí Pérez has collected different sorts of visual documents such as press images and school books that are at the core of her imagery, and that operates as an active register of the convoluted history of her native region.
-Nohemí Perez’s skillful and eloquent Apuntes para Catacumbo testify to one aspect of Colombia’s history that has been veiled by other equally pressing political issues.
-They stand as sketches for Panorama Catacumbo, a series of large-scale carbon drawings on canvas that reference 19th-century panoramas.
-By creating some kind of environment, the series evidences the colonial take behind a spectacular and exotic vision of the so-called New World at the heart of which she camouflages contemporary scenes of war and violence, as the ones represented in her Apuntes.
+Different groups fighting over its gold, its oil, and more recently, narcotic plantations have exploited it over the years, provoking massacres, displacement, and migrations amongst its native populations.
+For an extended period of time, Nohemí Pérez has collected different sorts of visual documents such as press images and school books that are at the core of her imagery, and that operate as an active register of the convoluted history of her native region.
+Pérez’s skillful and eloquent watercolors, Apuntes para panorama Catacumbo, testify to these aspects of Colombia’s history that have been veiled by other equally pressing political issues.
+They also act as sketches for Panorama Catacumbo, a series of large-scale carbon drawings on canvas that reference 19th-century panoramas.
+By creating a kind of environment, the series evidences the colonial take behind a spectacular and exotic vision of the so-called New World at the heart of which she camouflages contemporary scenes of war and violence, as the ones represented in her Apuntes.